bullet-train-co/bullet_train-core/README.md

 ## Example Domain Model

-For the sake of this document, we're going to assume the following example modeling around users and teams.
+For the sake of this document, we're going to assume the following example modeling around users and teams:

 - A `User` belongs to a `Team` via a `Membership`.
 - A `User` only has one `Membership` per team.